EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 ### 4. Register BLS Public Key in staking contract

-After the fork is added and validators are restarted, each validator needs to call staking contract to register BLS Public Key.
+After the fork is added and validators are restarted, each validator needs to call `registerBLSPublicKey` in the staking contract to register the BLS Public Key.
 This must be done after the height specified in `--deployment` before the height specified in `--from`.

 The script to register BLS Public Key is defined in [Staking Smart Contract repo](https://github.com/0xPolygon/staking-contracts).